samuelhbne/vpn-launchpad/README.md

 DNSPORT="65353"
 $
 ```
-NOTE: './lproxy build' is necessary to get new proxy configuration applied.
+NOTE: Please run './lproxy build' to get the new Shadowsocks client configuration applied.

 Credits to [shadowsocks-libev](https://github.com/shadowsocks/shadowsocks-libev)

 ## Before running
-Docker installation is necessary for running vlp and lproxy. curl and dig are convenient tools for connection test and diagnosis but not compulsory.
+Docker installation is necessary for running vlp and lproxy. curl and dig will be used by 'lproxy status' for connection test and diagnosis but not compulsory.

-#### Docker installation for Raspbian or Ubuntu
+#### Docker and other dependencies installation for Raspbian / Ubuntu
 ```
-$ sudo apt-get update; sudo apt-get install docker.io
+$ sudo apt-get update; sudo apt-get install docker.io git dnsutils curl
 $ sudo usermod -aG docker `whoami`; exit
 ```
 #### Docker installation for Mac OSX